2018 APRU Annual Presidents’ Meeting at NTU: Challenges in Our Digital Future

 The 2018 APRU APM was opened by NTU Interim President Kuo and APRU Chair, Chancellor Gene D. Block, UCLA on June 25.
 The session following the opening was a keynote speech delivered by NTU’s former President Pan-Chyr Yang (楊泮池) on the cutting-edge research and clinical translational medicine powered by Taiwan’s advancements in medical technology and the goal of using precision medicine to achieve precision health.

 The two panels on June 25 were titled “Our Digital Future in a Divided World” and “Our Digital Future and Opportunities for Partnership,” both moderated by Louise Lucas, Asia Technology Correspondent of Financial Times.
-The two topics were respectively reviewed by Prof. Toby Walsh, Scientia Professor of Artificial Intelligence, UNSW Sydney; and Prof. Peter Cowhey, Dean of Global Policy and Strategy, US San Diego.
+The two topics were respectively reviewed by Prof. Toby Walsh, Scientia Professor of Artificial Intelligence, UNSW Sydney; and Prof. Peter Cowhey, Dean of Global Policy and Strategy, UC San Diego.
 As panelists, NTU’s Prof. Chang-Chuan Chan (詹長權; Dean of Public Health) and Prof. Jane Hsu (許永真; Department Chair of Computer Science and Information Engineering) illustrated the development and application of digital technology in Taiwan.

 The topics of the two panels for the Presidential Forum on June 26 were “Public Trust and the Changing Role of Universities” and “Our Digital Future in a Divided World: Opportunities and Challenges for Research Universities.”
 Both panels were moderated by Ms. Yojana Sharma, Asia Director of University World News, where all participating presidents were invited to share their views.
 The participating APRU presidents also produced a joint statement emphasizing that universities are laboratories for developing new knowledge and innovation, and thus all have a stake at advancing technologies efficiently in a manner that benefits societies in a future of rapid technological and industrial changes.

 While hosting the 22nd APRU APM, NTU is also celebrating its 90th anniversary this year, and has received warm congratulations from all the APM participants.
-NTU has been a dedicated member since APRU’s establishment in 1997, having actively participated in various APRU meetings and organizing multiple international conferences and workshops.
+NTU has been a dedicated member since APRU’s establishment in 1997, having actively participated in various APRU meetings and organized multiple international conferences and workshops.
 In the future, NTU will continue to be an active player in APRU to build more global connections, address global challenges, and showcase Taiwan’s research capacities and influence to the world.